Learn more about the team and our alumni below.

 Karla Aguilera is a doctoral candidate at Lund University aimed at studying protist:prokaryote interactions.

-“I am a M.Sc. in Biology with specialisation in Molecular Biology and Genetics and a B.Sc. in Bacteriology Parasitology Chemistry.
+“I have an M.Sc. in Biology with specialization in Molecular Biology and Genetics and a B.Sc. in Bacteriology Parasitology Chemistry.
 I am interested in elucidating the molecular processes occurring in organisms and cell-cell interactions.
-Currently I am investigating the interactions between protists and potential syntrophic partners in anaerobic environments.”
+Currently, I am investigating the interactions between protists and potential syntrophic partners in anaerobic environments.”

 Karla’s publications: 10.1016/j.cub.2021.11.012